Delta variant of COVID-19 proving to be more contagious and is already in NC

 “It’s in the state, it will be more infectious and it will attack people who are not vaccinated,” he said.

-While not fully studied, doctors in India, where the variant originated, have reported some patients infected with the Delta variant suffered blood clots that led to gangrene and amputations.
+While not fully studied, doctors in India have reported some patients infected with the Delta variant suffered blood clots that led to gangrene and amputations.

-After the first dose, the Pfizer and Moderna vaccine can be as much as 85% effective.
+After the first dose, the Pfizer and Moderna vaccine can be as much as 85 percent effective.

-But with the much more contagious Delta variant, the first dose is only about 50% effective.
+But with the much more contagious Delta, the first dose is only about 50 percent effective.

-“With this particular variant, even people who only get the first dose are still at 50% risk of getting infected.
+“With this particular variant, even people who only get the first dose are still at 50 percent risk of getting infected.
 So you really want both doses of the vaccine to escape this variant,” said Dittmer.

 This new variant is one more reason parents said they have to stay on top of it including any booster that may be on the horizon.